Table of Contents

 Regularly, a bank would solely rely on the beneficial ownership information given to it by the reporting company in question as legitimate clarification if it has no reason to believe that further probing is needed.
 However, a bank employee can file SAR (Suspicious Activity Report) – under the right circumstances – against any equity holders for active reporting avoidance if they are aware or have legitimate reasons to believe that the act is being committed.

 - A minor child (given that the child’s parent’s or guardian’s information is reported properly)

-- A representative figure such as nominee, intermediary, custodian, agent.
+- A representative figure such as a nominee, intermediary, custodian, or agent.